 Amid the confidence and care that Enkidu instils in Gilgamesh through his simple interpretations, I see deposits of queer maintenance that sit at an affective juncture.
 Because of the fragmented state that Tablet IV exists in today, I read it as an open source for fabulating images of the intimacy between these figures.7 One must remember that Gilgamesh was not from the Greek lexicon of heroic demi-gods, or any Western epic tradition, but rather a collective mythography scribed and re-scribed by many hands across centuries of interpretative sequences.
-This legend hailed from Sumer and

-Mesopotamia-it predated Homer.
+This legend hailed from Sumer and Mesopotamia-it predated Homer.
 Though the Gilgamesh tablets were studied and contextualised by the likes of Herodotus and placed thusly within an epic canon by the West, to me Tablet IV may yet be examined as an anomalous glitch, a chasm where queer time resists dominant paradigms.8 And so, it is from here that we might stray from the proclamations made by thinkers of epic convention.

 The sustained motifs of intimacy on Tablet IV are stored within the amorphous 'Dream House,' which I've decided to interpret their travelling encampment as.
 I imagined them situated close, huddling beside blankets, flasks, jars, amulets, tincture boxes-amid modalities of care.
 I choose to hear the soft timbre and melodic tone of their exchanges, which evoke thoughts of blooming male vulnerability, of reassuring whispers, scenes of nocturnal intimacy.
 Such was the fraternal moral support system between Enkidu and Gilgamesh for me.
 This nonetheless fractures that masculine stance, the epic scale of their heroic journey toward doom.
-The quest for greatness, commencing with the slaying of Humbaba the Cedar God, is momentarily dreaded and suspended from reality.
-Do we really seek greatness, you and I?
-Or is there a deeper, more tender, sense of resolution that we yearn for?
+The quest for greatness, commencing with the slaying of

-7 The version of these literary fragments being read and cited were inscribed and circulated across the 13th - 10th centuries BC.
-8 Translated from Standard Babylonian cuneiform, these tablets all bore the incipit 'Sha naqba îmuru'-'He who saw the deep'.
+The version of these literary fragments being read and cited were inscribed and circulated across the 13^{th} - 10^{th} centuries BC.

+8 Translated from Standard Babylonian cuneiform, these tablets all bore the incipit 'Sha nagba îmuru'-'He who saw the deep'.
 From A.R.
 George, The Epic of Gilgamesh: The Babylonian Epic Poem and Other Texts in Akkadian and Sumerian.